-Applicants to the graduate program who are accepted with financial support are given a full academic year appointment (nine months).
-However, support beyond the first year is contingent on the student's (1) program and year priority, (2) performance as a GTA or GRA, and (3) performance as a graduate student.
-In principle, the department is committed to help provide some form of financial support to all qualified students through the first five years of graduate study.
+Applicants to the graduate program who are accepted with financial support are given a full academic year appointment (nine months), which is paid out over 10 months, starting in August.
+However, support beyond the first year is contingent on the student's (1) program and year priority, (2) performance as a GTA or GRA, and (3) overall performance.
+In principle, the department is committed to help provide some form of financial support to all qualified students through the first five years of graduate study at 0.5 FTE or its equivalent.
 This support may be from internal or external sources.

 Students beyond the fifth year may receive support if it is available after new student admissions have been finalized for the academic year in question.
 Students who are sixth year and beyond should submit a written request for support to the DGS and Chair that describes (a) the number of years since they were admitted, (b) progress toward degree completion (including the last Graduate School form submitted and its date), and (c) previous sources of support (e.g., GTAs, GRAs, clerkships).
-All such requests will be prioritized by the Chair with input from the Council of Directors.
+All such requests will be prioritized by the Chair with input from the DGS & Council of Directors.